 Victimology and the Phony 'Digital Divide'

-Black people don't have opportunities to benefit from technology, and it's racist to suggest otherwise.
+Minorities don't have opportunities to benefit from technology, and it's racist to suggest otherwise.
 That is the only lesson to be drawn from the racially charged tempest unleashed by the infamous Forbes article "If I Were a Poor Black Kid."

 The author, Gene Marks, made the point that if he were a poor black kid, he'd be using the internet to learn more and find job opportunities.
 For suggesting that poor black youth have the power to improve their own lives, Marks was treated like a villain by many liberals for lacking "empathy," and worse.
 Such is the wretched state of racial politics today.

 The criticisms of Marks's piece had two common themes: black kids are too poor to have computers or internet access, and Marks does not know what it's like to be black.
 These criticisms are misguided for two reasons.
 First, 78% of black youths (8-18 years old) have internet access in their home, according to a recent Northwestern University report.
-Second, it is absurd to say that you must share racial membership with a group in order to criticize that group's behavior.
+Second, it is absurd to say that you must share racial membership with a group in order to criticize some element of that group's behavior.

 To begin with, there is no "digital divide."
 The notion that black youths generally do not have internet access is a myth.
 In fact, if liberals really cared about the experience of young blacks, they would know that 89% of black youths have a computer in their home and that 78% have internet access.
 That is only 10% less than white youth's internet access, which is 88%.
 Before you infer discrimination or disadvantage from that 10% disparity, consider something astonishing: 90% of black youths have cable/satellite TV in their homes, compared with 83% of whites.
 Sixty-three percent of blacks have premium channels versus 43% of whites.
 Thus, there is a 10% white advantage in internet access, but 20% more blacks have access to cable/premium channels.
 Before we bemoan a lack of resources, we should consider how people are able to prioritize cable TV, even premium access, over internet access.